OttoChu/Hunter-Vs-Prey/README.md

 2. Different types of prey (with different special moves)

 3. More types of hunter ability
-    - Teleporter (TODO: part of the game now? wink wink)
-        - teleport to any tile on the map (except the wall)
     - Baiter
         - place a bait in a 5x5 area next to the Hunter on the map (except the wall)
         - the bait should be able to attract the prey to it